mfornos/pony-pso/README.md

 # Examples

-Take a look to the source code in the [examples/](https://github.com/mfornos/pony-pso/tree/master/examples) folder.
-V.g., running `bin/simple` will print an output close to this:
+Take a look to the source code in the [examples/](https://github.com/mfornos/pony-pso/tree/master/examples) folder; v.g., running `bin/simple` will print an output close to this:

 ```
 PSO Sphere function